Are Dragons Warm-Blooded?

 More importantly, “endotherms can function effectively even in cold conditions.”

-If they flew as high as birds (500ft)their temperature would be 14.01°C, or 57.22°F. A chilly fall day at worst.
+If they flew as high as birds (500ft): 14.01C, or 57.22F. A chilly fall day at worst.

-If they flew as high as birds during migration (2000ft)they would be 11.04°C or 51.87°F. It’s starting to get a bit brisk.
+If they flew as high as birds during migration (2000ft): 11.04C or 51.87F. It’s starting to get a bit brisk.

-If they fly as high as jets (35,000-38000ft), then at most they would be -54.34°C, or -65.81°F. This is chilly to put it mildly.
+If they fly as high as jets (35,000-38000ft): at most -54.34C, or -65.81F. This is chilly to put it mildly.

-While there are reptiles that can survive in cold climates, like the wood frog or the painted turtle, my online research shows that surviving in this case means “brumation.”
+While there are reptiles that can survive in cold climates, like the wood frog or the painted turtle, my online research shows that surviving in this case means “Brumation.”
 Brumation is when the reptile’s body shuts down, allowing them to stay alive for months with very little activity.
 The reptile will still wake up to drink water, but that’s about it (source here).
 Brumation for some reptiles is “metal A.F.” like the wood frog that literally freezes in the winter, and unthawed in the spring like nothing happened.

 But What If I Want Dragons to Be Ectothermic?